20 Top Kitchen renovation trends and 10 trends to avoid in 2021

 - Statement Accessories

-Technology advances and changing social dynamics have contributed greatly to the rise of the modern kitchens.
+Technology advances and changing social dynamics have contributed greatly to the rise of the newest kitchen renovation trends.
 There is a far bigger focus on open concept homes that revolve around the kitchen so everyone can be together.

 As with any modern design trend, clean and simple styles have become favourites for homeowners with natural light becoming an essential aspect of the overall look and function of the kitchen space.
 There are 3 fundamental things that make a great kitchen design and it doesn’t often change, the three things are: